sanchorelaxo/langchain_sandbox/README.md

 - If CUDA libraries are missing, the LLM will run on CPU (with a warning).
 - All configuration is handled in the `.properties` file for easy portability.
 - For best results, use high-quality LLMs and ensure your PDFs are text-based (not just scanned images).

+## Recent Enhancements
+- **Chroma caching:** Chroma vector DB is only rebuilt if PDFs change; otherwise, a cached DB is loaded instantly.
+- **Manifest-based invalidation:** Uses PDF filenames, sizes, and mtimes to detect changes.
+- **FAISS option:** Use `--in_mem_db` flag for in-memory (no-persistence) vector DB.
+- **Noisy CUDA errors suppressed:** All native backend CUDA errors are now fully hidden during LLM load; only a clear Python warning is shown if CUDA is missing.
+- **Chroma import updated:** Now uses `langchain_chroma` to avoid deprecation warnings.